yashbakliwal01/Stock-Pulse/README.md

-# Stock-Pulse
+# Stock Pulse – Stock Market Monitoring & Portfolio Management
-Stock Pulse is a real-time stock market tracking backend application that allows users to monitor stock prices, manage portfolios, and set price alerts.
-It leverages Java, Spring Boot, JPA, and MySQL to provide a robust backend for managing stock data.
+Stock Pulse is a real-time stock tracking application that enables users to monitor stock prices, manage portfolios, and set price alerts.
+Built with Java, Spring Boot, JPA, and MySQL, it ensures efficient stock data management and seamless user interactions through a scalable and high-performance backend.